Skip to main content.

 How do I share my progress?

 Share your progress in the #open-source channel in Slack.
-We want to know when you get those Pull Requests (PRs) in so we can celebrate along with you!
-And if you need support, we'll be there to help you too.
-While no other platform is imposed, it can be a good idea to also share on social media for more reach but only if you are comfortable doing so.
-You can share on Twitter using -or not- the hashtag #VCMonthlyChallenge, a personal blog, a post on DEV.to, you get the idea!
+We want to know when you get those pull requests (PRs) in so we can celebrate with you!
+And if you need support, we'll be there to help you, too.
+While no other platform is imposed, sharing on social media for more reach can be a good idea, but only if you are comfortable doing so.
+You can share on Twitter using — or not — the hashtag#VCMonthlyChallenge, a personal blog, a post on DEV.to, you get the idea!

-Sharing every time some work is added is a good idea, small progress is still progress.
-No need to write a detailed blog post; a 140 character Tweet can be enough.
-For example: Today I submitted my first PR for Hacktoberfest.
+Sharing every time some work is added is a good idea.
+Small progress is still progress.
+There is no need to write a detailed blog post.
+A 140-characters Tweet can be enough.
+For example, "Today, I submitted my first PR for Hacktoberfest."

 What if I need help?

-You can ask a question in the #help-and-pairing VC channel, ask for ideas in the #open-source channel, or join the Hacktoberfest VC co-working room.
+You can ask questions in the #help-and-pairing channel in Slack, ask for ideas in the #open-source channel, or join the #hacktoberfest-co-working-room.
 Asking for help is part of the process!

 And remember, we're always here to help ❤️